Last month we focused on the third foundational concept of building connection with your dog; trust and negative space.

 BALANCE DEPOSITS AND WITHDRAWALS

-Before you start, choose a very easy and low-interest activity during his walk from which to ask him to come away.
-Perhaps a sniff spot he passes everyday and is used to.
+Before you start, choose a very easy and low-interest activity during his walk.
+Perhaps a sniff spot he passes everyday.

 Also, choose a noise, not a word.
 I use a short, succinct, clear whistle.